AlvaroRuizDelgado/Morse/Morse_webservice.md

       ```
           Interesting to note that this won't run in command mode, because nohup needs a shell to start with.
       - [ ] If I'm using nohup, I should check whether it's already running (registry variable).
 Ignoring the error works in this case, but it's not good practice.
+        - [x] I'm killing it if it exists, still can't figure how to check if it's running using shell and a register.
+If the process is not there, it fails and ends --> ignore_errors: yes.
     - [ ] The best option is to make it a service and use the "service" module.
   - [ ] Openstack.py to retrieve the IPs of the instances created by Heat and add them to hosts.
 How to continue to Ansible from Heat?
+  - [ ] Separate the modules in different files (or folders in this case).

 - [ ] SSH
   - [x] I wasn't sure how to access the server I created in the OpenStack machine.
 The options I saw are listed below (note that none would allow for icmp to work).
 In the end SSH port redirection is the easiest and the one that has the least impact.